humdrum-tools/humdrum/README.md

    make install
 ```
 This installation method is suitable for single-user installations.
-Super-users can install for all users on a computer system by running
+Super-users can instead install for all users on a computer system by
-this command:
+running this command:
 ```bash
    sudo echo "export PATH=/usr/local/humdrum/bin:$PATH" >> /etc/profile"
 ```